 Featuring keynote addresses, panel discussions, one-on-one interviews, and interludes with celebrities, the Economic Times Women’s Forum is a serious multimedia pageant that goes to the heart of the challenges we face as women: Are you worried about the impact of the deep economic slowdown on your financial security?
-Has the pandemic been harder for women, specially those who have had to work from home while managing family and domestic commitments?
+Has the pandemic been harder for women, especially those who have had to work from home while managing family and domestic commitments?
 Has the silent epidemic in mental health issues and depression left you feeling more vulnerable than ever – both at home and in public spaces?
 What new pathways does tech offer women who want to rethink and recalibrate their professional goals for a changing workplace?

-The Economic Times Women’s Forum is a ‘By Invitation’ event.
-You can request an invite here.
+The Economic Times Women’s Forum is open to all.
+You can register for the event here.

 From the clothes you wear, the beliefs you hold, the languages you speak, the colour of your skin, or even your choice to love, someone else is always trying to define your identity for you… …more